sinterwong/ai-core/README.md

 ### Higher-Level Abstractions

-For convenience, AI Core also provides higher-level abstractions like `AlgoInference` and `AlgoManager`.
+For convenience, AI Core also provides higher-level abstractions like `AlgoInference`.
 These classes encapsulate the entire pipeline and are useful when you don't need fine-grained control over each step.

 -   **`AlgoInference`**: Wraps the three-stage pipeline (`AlgoPreproc`, `AlgoInferEngine`, `AlgoPostproc`) into a single class for easier use.

+## API Documentation

+For a detailed description of the public API, including classes, methods, and data structures, please see the [API Documentation](doc/API.md).

 ## License